-What the Order Does and Timeline for Enactment
+What the Price Transparency Executive Order Does and Timeline for Enactment

 The mandate for “easy to understand, consumer friendly, and machine-readable format” is an attempt to avoid the current situation with Chargemaster rates where providers comply with the letter of the law by posting their rates, but do so in an obtuse fashion that makes it very difficult for consumers to find and for anyone to get much use out of.

-This would essential create split the currently opaque bucket into 2 separate buckets (creating 4 total buckets) – “Shoppable” insurance negotiated rates that are publicly disclosed and “Non-Shoppable” insurance negotiated rates that remain opaque.
+This would essentially split the currently opaque bucket into 2 separate buckets (creating 4 total buckets) – “Shoppable” insurance negotiated rates that are publicly disclosed and “Non-Shoppable” insurance negotiated rates that remain opaque.

 It’s hard to get an estimate on what percent of healthcare spend will actually end up as “shoppable” (and thus in the publicly disclosed bucket) after the new pricing transparency laws go into effect.
-A Health Care Cost Institute publication estimated that only 43% of healthcare spend is shoppable, though one of the criteria for shoppability is that “sufficient data about the price and quality of service must be available” – a hole that the presidential order aims to correct.
-While it’s difficult to estimate how much this will grow – it’s like there’s ample opportunity as some data analysis of the healthcare cost institute 2017 spending report suggests that only 7-10% of all healthcare spend is on ER services – which would imply that up to 90% of healthcare spend is shoppable.
+A Health Care Cost Institute publication estimated that only 43% of healthcare spend is shoppable, though one of the criteria for shoppability is that “sufficient data about the price and quality of service must be available” – a hole that the price transparency executive order aims to correct.
+While it’s difficult to estimate how much this will grow, it’s likely there’s ample opportunity as some data analysis of the healthcare cost institute 2017 spending report suggests that only 7-10% of all healthcare spend is on ER services – which would imply that up to 90% of healthcare spend is shoppable.

 Whether the number is closer to 40% or 90%, this still has the potential to drastically improve current pricing transparency (or lack thereof).

-It’s also important to note that this presidential order doesn’t actually create the regulations themselves, rather it imposes a timeline upon the Secretary of Health and Human Services to create regulation proposals.
+It’s also important to note that this healthcare price transparency executive order doesn’t actually create the regulations themselves, rather it imposes a timeline upon the Secretary of Health and Human Services to create regulation proposals.

 This means that over the next 2-6 months the Department of HHS will issue proposals for regulation, which will have their own timeline for implementation.
 Given the standard rate at which the government moves (glacially), it could take years before we see many of the intended actions in the bill come into effect and be enforced.

-While the majority of the order is focused on price transparency – there are actually multiple thrusts – including items intended to improve patient understanding of out of pocket costs, creating metrics surrounding healthcare provider quality, encouraging Americans to use Health Savings Accounts, and better analysis of Surprise Medical Bills.
+While the majority of the order is focused on hospital price transparency.
+There are actually multiple thrusts.
+This includes items intended to improve patient understanding of out of pocket costs, creating metrics surrounding healthcare provider quality, encouraging Americans to use Health Savings Accounts, and better analysis of surprise medical bills.